 Since all friendships do not last, honor the space and time in which it existed.
 Just because a past friendship no longer serves you or has run its course does not mean that it was not real.
 As trite as it may be, don’t throw out the baby with the bath water.
 We sometimes tend to discount the value of a past relationship or taint its beauty because it simply ended.
 Making a statement like, “Oh well, it was their loss” is unfair and not always true.
 When people exit your life, allow it to happen and wish them well.
 The amount of energy one must give to preserve a dying relationship is extremely taxing.
 For your own benefit, let it go.

 The ramifications of an ended friendship can be painful, but not always.
 More than anything, you’re left with unanswered questions.
-I am absolutely guilty of either blaming the other person for leaving or not understanding how I possibly driven a person away.
+I am absolutely guilty of either blaming the other person for leaving or not understanding how I possibly drove a person away.
 What did I do to cause the friendship to end?
 Well, there are many reasons as to why a friendship ends.

 Distance is a common contributor to an ending relationship.
 Keep in mind that distance can manifest in a physical and/or emotional context.
 When the environment changes, so do some friendships.
 Under the condition of coexisting in a shared environment like school, work, the gym, church, and group organizations, friendships are often formed.
 However, when a person is no longer affiliated with that shared environment, the distance can surely affect the bond.
 If that happens, try not to take it personal.
 Sometimes we simply lose touch and become inundated with our daily demands.
 Over time, people can grow apart and unfortunately disconnect.
 Even with technological advances like social media and video calls, long-distance friendships are hard to maintain.

 After years of self-reflection, the reason why many of my past friendships ended was because of changing lifestyles.
-In adulthood, my friendships became more centered on shared values.
+In adulthood, my friendships become more centered on shared values.
 Despite the fact that my closest friends have different personalities, interests, and communication styles, we essentially share the same morals, ethics, and beliefs.
-The direction of your life may cause for you to lose certain people along the way.
+The direction of your life may cause you to lose certain people along the way.
 Throughout life’s journey visions change, purpose surface, and self-evolution sometimes demand for isolation and a change in direction.
 Since I know that certain levels in life require sacrifice, I can not afford to dive into deep waters with those who refuse to get wet.

 It is important to be aware of what you allow and tolerate in your sacred space.
 I am a naturally accommodating person, so remaining in certain friendships would be to the detriment of my dreams and goals.
 At what cost are you willing to keep certain people in your life?